 Some religions encourage their devotees to enjoy reality Trinitarian Christianity, Hinduism, Taoism, etc. Some encourage their devotees to escape from this reality Gnostic Christianity, Neo-platonism, Buddhism, etc. Some suggest devotees should prepare for a place in Heaven while others suggest one go higher and transcend above even god himself.
 Some idealise asceticism, while others encourage socialization.
 By truly understanding the differences one can pursue different goals and understand the beauty of all the universe has to offer.

-A Hindu practice might allow one to attain Krishna, a Christian practice might allow one in to a Heaven and a Buddhist practice may release one’s mind to Nirvana but who says these different practices are all leading to the same thing?
+A Hindu practice might allow one to attain Krishna, a Christian practice might allow one into a heaven and a Buddhist practice may release one’s mind to Nirvana, but who says these different practices are all leading to the same thing?
 How do you know they are the same?
-Do you know someone who got in to heaven going through Nirvana and met Krishna there?
-Perhaps they lead to different results and it is the goal of the initiate to understand his own path and seek its end whole-heartedly.
+Do you know someone who got into heaven going through Nirvana and met Krishna there?
+Perhaps they lead to different results and it is the goal of the initiate to understand his own path and seek its end wholeheartedly.

 You might be in the same group as someone, and seem to be on the same path, but the reasons you’re on that path could be totally different and what you get from your practices or initiations could be totally different from what someone else gets from them.
 Recognising this, is the key to working well with other people.
 A key I have sadly neglected through much of my work with other groups and a key, that I now realise, is more important than any magical practice or group ritual.
 You cannot be efficient in participating in or running a group unless you know why your team wants to do the practices they want.